 We’ve talked a lot about power being the main reason for two-handed moves, and sometimes you just need that bit of extra oomph to get the job done.

-Why is it Recommended to Hit Backhand with Two Hands?
+Is it Recommended to Hit Backhand with Two Hands?

 What Are Some Benefits of Two-Handed Strokes?

-It really only comes down to power.
+It really comes down to power and the personal feeling of control.